 I see, so are the articles I’ve read saying it would be better for the environment if we all bought artificial trees instead of real ones right?
 Should we all be investing in them instead?

 Yes – possibly and with dedication.
-If you buy an artificial tree and use it for ten years1,2 and only then replace it responsibly (they are composite and hard to recycle) you will have created a carbon deficit approximately equal to having a fresh real tree each year and recycling it in the normal way.
-So if you use an artificial tree for eleven years you are in credit.
+If you buy an artificial tree and use it for ten years and only then replace it responsibly (they are composite and hard to recycle) you will have created a carbon deficit approximately equal to having a fresh real tree each year and recycling it in the normal way.
+So if you use an artificial tree for eleven years you will have a greener option.

 Of course, all bets are off if you replace your artificial tree before the nine years are up or, for that matter, if you walk or use public transport to get the real tree or better still, buy a potted Christmas tree and plant it out.